Onoddil/Onoddil.github.io/cv.md

 ## First Author Publications

+Wilson Tom J., Naylor T., in prep.; Improvements to the Astrometric Uncertainty Function: Updated Algorithms for Astrometric Perturbations due to Unresolved Contaminants in Background-Dominated Sources and More Accurate Flux Contaminations

+Wilson Tom J., in review; Overcoming Separation Between Counterparts Due to Unknown Proper Motions in Catalogue Cross-Matching

+Wilson Tom J., 2021, RNAAS, 5, 265; On the Use of Evidence and Goodness-of-Fit Metrics in Exoplanet Atmosphere Interpretation

 Wilson Tom J., Naylor T., 2018, MNRAS, 481, 2148; A Contaminant-Free Catalogue of _Gaia_ DR2-_WISE_ Galactic Plane Matches: Including the Effects of Crowding in the Cross-Matching of Photometric Catalogues

 Wilson Tom J., Naylor T., 2018, MNRAS, 473, 5570; Improving Catalogue Matching By Supplementing Astrometry with Additional Photometric Information